 Currently, only supported Jira instance is issues.redhat.com.

-Alternatively, let me know in the comments below, thanks!
+Alternatively, let me know in the comments below, on Reddit or Hacker News, thanks!